BensonNgu/Template/src/license-guides/ChooseGoodLicense.md

 **Key Points**:
 - Used in web-based software to ensure that users can access the source code even if they don’t run the software directly.

+**Example Scenario**: You’re building a collaborative web app and want users to have source access.

 ---